jason-kerney/blog/_posts/2021/2021-04-30-good-retrospective.md

 ### Challenging Ideas

 Disagreement is a sign of feeling safe, so having disagreement is healthy; when focused on ideas.
-By challenging eachother's ideas we forge better ones.
+By challenging each other's ideas we forge better ones.

-### Acceptence of Good Enough
+### Acceptance of Good Enough

 Where we may disagree often, we will also agree to "good enough" almost as often.
-A healthy retrospective does not mean that every thought has to be refined or pollished.
+A healthy retrospective does not mean that every thought has to be refined or polished.
 We can accept that something is good enough and move on.

-### Desire to Push the Boundries
+### Desire to Push the Boundaries

-Healthy retrospectives seek not only to do better but to redifine what better means.
+Healthy retrospectives seek not only to do better but to redefine what better means.

 ### Team focus

 There is no "I will...", or "You will..." as outcomes of a retrospective.
-The venacular is "We will...".
-A healthy retrospective does not ask any person to become a _better_ person, but rather asks the team to carry eachother so that the team becomes a better team.
+The vernacular is "We will...".
+A healthy retrospective does not ask any person to become a _better_ person, but rather asks the team to carry each other so that the team becomes a better team.

 <aside class="series">
   <h4>This post is part of the series <em>{{ site.data.series | where: 'id', page.series | map: 'title' }}</em></h4>